FrancisIDK/CPE212-Project5/README.md

 Skill 2 "Frenzy": deals two strikes at target for GetStrength() * .75 each

 Remaining is add an entity to database with the class and input file utilizing it.

+input_4.txt is modified to test the Berserker class since it only held a pickpocket testing before.